deepsm007/tools/rh-gitleaks/README.md

 found.
 This is meant for finding leaks across an account/org rather than setting up in a CI pipeline.

+## Pattern Server Authentication Key
+The pattern server uses jwt to authenticate access to the patterns as well as determining access to the patterns provided.

+The auth token can be set using the `PATTERN_SERVER_AUTH_TOKEN` environment variable.
+If this is set it takes precedence over other tokens.

+Alternatively, and the way that `rh-gitleaks login` sets the token.
+The following files are used. `$XDG_CONFIG_HOME/rh-gitleaks/auth.jwt` and `$HOME/.config/rh-gitleaks/auth.jwt`.
+The `$HOME` path is only used in cases where `$XDG_CONFIG_HOME` is not set.

 ## Advanced Usage

 The patterns server used by the tool can also be changed by setting the